 - Managing customer expectations throughout the delivery process.
 From the time a customer purchases your product, until it’s delivered, is a metaphorical “black hole.”
 Most customers have no visibility into the products whereabouts during this time.
 This is an opportunity for your customer service department to thrive by providing personalized updates based on your buyer’s common inquiries.
 This means understanding what questions they will ask and providing automated messages with the information they’re looking for strategically.

 - Seasonality and peak purchase times.
 During peak seasons, your customer service team may experience high call volumes and wait times.
 During peak times, you’ll want to implement safeguards such as leveraging your IVR to route calls to appropriate agents, as well as offer customers other channels of communication such as live chat or text.
 You can read a complete guide on strategies for managing high call volume here.

 A vast majority of customer service issues you’ll experience in e-commerce will revolve around time-to-respond and time-to-resolve customer questions.
 Having a modern customer service platform that is built for personalizing the customer experience is an absolute necessity for today’s demanding consumers.
-Gladly provides a single tool for seamless communications across all channels (social, email, phone, SMS, etc), enabling you to deliver a service that is radically personal.
-You can learn more by requesting a demo here.
+Did you know that Gladly provides a single tool for seamless communications across all channels (social, email, phone, SMS, etc)?
+The platform enables teams to deliver a service that is radically personal.

 Gladly is a customer service platform for digitally-focused B2C companies who want to maximize the lifetime value of their customers.
 Unlike the legacy approach to customer service software, which is designed around a ticket or case to enable workflows, Gladly enables radically personal customer service centered around people to sustain customer loyalty and drive more revenue.